cameronmclean/pattern_mining/Notes for workshop facilitation.md

 amongst their peers.
 The Focus Group reference at the end of this doc has good suggestions.

+The varient of the bicycle drawing test was taken from
 ######Lawson, R. (2006).
 The science of cycology: failures to understand how everyday objects work.
 Memory & Cognition, 34(8), 1667–1675.

 ###Abstraction